bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 The suprachiasmatic nucleus sends timing signals to various parts of the brain and body, regulating:

-These coordinated signals from the suprachiasmatic nucleus help regulate numerous physiological processes, including the suprachiasmatic nucleus’s role in synchronizing peripheral clocks.
+These coordinated signals help regulate numerous physiological processes, each step depending on the harmonious signaling from the suprachiasmatic nucleus to synchronize peripheral clocks.

 Circadian Rhythms and Their Importance